ryninho/mekko/vignettes/mekko-vignette.md

 ### Bar mekko

-Let's take a look at profit margin by product using ggplot2.
+Now let's take a look at profit margin by product using ggplot2.

 ```r